littleCareless/awesome-github-repos/README.md

 *   [firecrawl/open-lovable](https://github.com/firecrawl/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds

 *   [haydenbleasel/ultracite](https://github.com/haydenbleasel/ultracite) - A highly opinionated, zero-configuration linter and formatter.

-*   [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
-Capable of realtime voice chat, Minecraft, Factorio playing.
-Web / macOS / Windows supported.

 *   [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code gives you a whole dev team of AI agents in your code editor.